How Do Acne Lesions Heal?

 The Essential Information

+This article explains the biology behind how acne lesions heal.
 Regardless of the type of lesion, the fundamental process of healing is the same, involving these three phases:

 - Inflammatory phase: The body reacts by sending in inflammatory molecules to start the process of healing, and blood vessels dilate.